 Opening a dedicated Michigan gluten-free restaurant is a big undertaking.
 It’s an even a taller task when you’re in a small town like Vassar, but owners Katy and Brian Derscha know that there is a need for healthy and celiac-safe dining options in towns both big and small.
 This cafe pairs gluten-free meals with house roasted coffee.

-I recommend their delicious Michigan Chicken Cherry sandwich or, if you’re feeling indulgent, a S’mores panini.
-You can also stop in on weekends for open mic night.
+I recommend their delicious Michigan Chicken Cherry sandwich or, if you’re feeling indulgent, a S’mores panini. **Update – They have moved from their location in Vassar to the new City Market in downtown Bay City.

 311 S Fifth Avenue